 ‡Department of Chemistry, University of Liverpool, 51 Oxford Street, Liverpool, L7 3NY, UK.

-ABSTRACT: SrTiO3 and other perovskite structured s are attracting interest as n-type thermoelectric materials due to their relatively high thermoelectric power factor, low toxicity and modest cost.
-Taking SrTiO3 as an exemplar, the effects of octahedral tilting on the electronic band structure and thermoelectric power factor of perovskites have been studied from first-principles calculations.
+ABSTRACT: Doped SrTiO3 and other perovskite structured titanates are attracting interest as n-type thermoelectric materials due to their relatively high thermoelectric power factor, low toxicity and modest cost.
+Taking SrTiO3 as an exemplar, the effects of octahedral tilting on the electronic band structure and thermoelectric power factor of titanate perovskites have been studied from first-principles calculations.
 By utilizing Glazer’s notation, six representative tilt systems, including three out-of-phase (a0a0c-, a0b-b-, and a-a-a-) and three in-phase tilt systems (a0a0c+, a0b+b+, and a+a+a+), were investigated.
 It is found that out-of-phase tilting improves the optimum power factor as compared to the cubic aristotype, while in-phase tilting marginally lowers the optimum power factor.
 The largest increase in power factor (~100%) is obtained in the one-tilt system a0a0c- at a tilt angle of 15°, which can be achieved with an energy cost of only 44 kJ mol-1 per formula unit.
-This finding is in agreement with experimental evidence that the best known Ti-based thermoelectric adopt symmetry in a0a0c- tilt system.
+This finding is in agreement with experimental evidence that increased power factor is found in a0a0c- and a-a-a- tilt systems of titanate perovskites.
 The predicted increase of Seebeck coefficient as a function of tilt angle in the a-a-a- tilt system of SrTiO3 is also consistent with experimental increase of Seebeck coefficient in a-a-a- titanates.
 Our simulations provide valuable insights into tuning the thermoelectric power factor of perovskite oxides by controlling octahedral tilting.

 1. INTRODUCTION